 In Chapter 13 cases where the debtor is surrendering the Unit, if the debtor is granted a Discharge after completion of the Chapter 13 plan, the Association will not be able to collect the pre-petition assessments but the association may have received payments towards the delinquency during the Plan term.
 In Chapter 13 cases where the debtor keeps their Unit, the Association’s pre and post-petition assessments are paid by the Trustee’s office during the term of the Plan.

 In limited circumstances not dealt with in this article, the Association’s secured debt is not affected by the discharge.
 That is because the Association continues to have a lien against the debtor’s property.
 And even though the debtor cannot be compelled to pay the debt, the Unit can be sold to satisfy the entire obligation to the Association.
 And usually that results in the debt being paid, whether it arose before or after the bankruptcy was filed.

-If the association protects itself by timely filing its lien against the Unit, it will in most cases not be affected by a Co-owner’s bankruptcy, provided the debtor retains the property.
-This is because despite the bankruptcy, the association will still be able to compel payment by foreclosing its lien.
-However, if the debtor surrenders/abandons the Unit, however, it is more likely that a mortgage holder senior to the association would foreclose itself, consequently wiping out the association’s lien.
+If the condominium association protects itself by timely filing its lien against the unit, it will in most cases not be affected by a Co-owner’s bankruptcy, provided the debtor retains the property.
+This is because, despite the bankruptcy, the association will still be able to compel payment by foreclosing its lien.
+However, if the debtor surrenders the unit, however, it is more likely that a mortgage holder senior to the association would foreclose itself, consequently wiping out the condominium association’s lien.